cachrisman/salesforce-node-client/README.md

 v2.x is backward compatible with v1.x but drops support for Node 5

 Changes:
-- Added new configuration options (flat configuration object or env variable configuration)
+- Added new configuration options (flat configuration object or environment variable configuration)
 - Added Travis CI tests running on Node 7 to 9